gaspargergo/gaspargergo.github.io/README.md

 # Portfolio site

-This is my first, and most likely worst portfolio site!
-The projects are in the works!
+This is my (WIP) home site.
+Stuff I read, like, see, etc.